HL7/fhir-ichom-breast-cancer-ig/input/pagecontent/standard-set.md

 ### Profiles
 [Profiles](artifacts.html#structures-resource-profiles) follow the ICHOM reference guide and data dictionary organisation, as laid out in the table below.
 Each variable is mapped to a single FHIR resource, or several variables are mapped to the same FHIR resource.
 The mappings themselves are communicated using [a FHIR profile](https://www.hl7.org/fhir/profiling.html).

-The profile elements necessary to fully represent the ICHOM breast cancer set are labeled as must support.
-So, when implementers populate all the must support elements in our profiles their data completely represents the ICHOM breast cancer set.
-However, in situations where information on a particular data element is missing, for any reason, implementers can still use the artifacts from this IG.

 The table below lays out the measure set variable to FHIR profile mappings.
 A backwards FHIR to ICHOM mapping is available within each profile's `Mappings` tab.

 | Variable ID                      | ITEM                                     | FHIR profile                                                     |